feathersjs/docs/api/hooks-common.md

 __Options:__

-- `hookFuncs` (*required*) Functions which take the current hook as a param and return a boolean result.
+- `hookFuncs` (*required*) Functions which take the current context as a param and return a boolean result.

 See also some.